Social Anxiety Treatment in London and Online

 How is Social Anxiety Disorder Treated?

-There are treatment options that have been shown to be effective for social anxiety.
-Cognitive Behavioural Therapy (CBT) is a therapy approach that is recommended for social anxiety and it is likely that your therapist will draw upon this therapy model.
-During CBT for social anxiety, you will be helped to gain a deeper understanding of the causes of your social anxiety and what is maintaining it.
-You will be introduced to various coping strategies to help you tackle your social anxiety, such as addressing troublesome thinking and behavioural patterns as well as relaxation strategies.
+There are treatment options that are very effective for social anxiety.
+Cognitive Behavioural Therapy (CBT) is a therapy approach that is recommended for social anxiety, and your therapist will likely draw upon this therapy model.
+During CBT for social anxiety, your therapist will help you gain a deeper understanding of the causes of your social anxiety and what is maintaining it.
+You will be introduced to various coping strategies to help you tackle your social anxiety, such as addressing troublesome thinking and behavioural patterns and relaxation strategies.